 I am a sociable, chilled out person who loves the beauty of the world around me.
 I drive my family nuts because I am always stopping to capture a view, a flower or some random thing I’ve spotted.
 Either that, or I’m moaning because I have so much stuff to carry that I had to leave my camera at home (it never ceases to amaze me how much stuff little people seem to need on a trip out!!).

 But every photographer will tell you that won’t they?
 (Well maybe not the bit about being rubbish at art…..or taking half the house on a day out, come to think of it).
 Let me tell you a bit about what I don’t do:

 I hate posing for photos so I hate posed photos too - you know that stand-there; smile; say ‘Cheese’ type of photo (‘cheese’ is such a bad word to say anyway because it makes people look like they are grimacing!).
 These images can end up looking uncomfortable.
 I won’t tell you to ‘stand there’, ‘look that way’, smile on command.
 I am all about having fun and leaving me in the background.
 To me, these are images which capture a smile, a personality, a shared moment, fun in a special place.

 In order to get to know me a little more here are some random facts about me:

-Coffee is very much my drink of choice, closely followed by white wine - I have recently discovered the joys of Rueda Verdejo on a trip to Spain; I highly recommend it!
+Coffee is very much my drink of choice, closely followed by white wine preferably consumed whilst sitting on a balcony with a beautiful view!